 - - Dry your hands thoroughly using a clean towel.

 Do the laundry.

-Wash soiled sheets, blankets, towels, and clothing articles before they are used by another member of the household.
+Wash soiled sheets, blankets, towels, and clothing articles in hot water before they are used by another member of the household.
 Never use a towel or other item that someone who is sick has recently used until after it has been properly washed and cleaned.